VS ribozyme: Active site

-Possible Catalytic Mechanism
+Possible catalytic mechanism

 The A730 loop is very important in the catalytic activity of the ribozyme.
-The ribozyme functions like a docking station where it will dock the substrate into the cleft between helices II and VI to facilitate an interaction between the cleavage site and A730 loop.
-This interaction makes an environment to which catalysis can proceed in a way similar to interactions seen in the hairpin ribozyme.
-Within the A730 loop, a substitution of A756 by G, C or U will lead to a 300-fold loss of cleavage and ligation activity.
+The ribozyme functions like a docking station where it will dock the substrate into the cleft between helices II and VI to facilitate an interaction between the cleavage site and the A730 loop.
+This interaction makes an environment in which catalysis can proceed in a way similar to interactions seen in the hairpin ribozyme.
+Within the A730 loop, a substitution of A756 by G, C, or U will lead to a 300-fold loss of cleavage and ligation activity.